 Guidance Note: For a non-integer value of t, Ex+t is obtained by taking the present value at duration t of Ex+T, where T is the next higher integer; i.e., entails discounting by valuation interest, mortality, and lapse for the fractional year between the valuation date and next anniversary (T – t).

-Actuarial present values referenced in this Section 3.B.6 are calculated using the interest, mortality and lapse assumptions prescribed in Section 3.C below.
+Actuarial present values referenced in this Section 3.B.5.c are calculated using the interest, mortality and lapse assumptions prescribed in Section 3.C below.

-Once all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in Section 3.D.2, be the reserve calculated in Section 3.B.5.a through Section 3.B.5.g below.
-A reserve shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions.
-The reserve shall be calculated as follows:
+A reserve amount for the policy shall be calculated assuming the secondary guarantee is not in effect.
+The reserve amount shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions as follows:

 Determine the level gross premium at issue, assuming payments are made each year for which premiums are permitted to be paid, such period defined as “s” in this subsection, that would keep the policy in force for the entire period coverage is to be provided based on the policy guarantees of mortality, interest and expenses.

-Using the level gross premium from Section 3.B.5.a, determine the value of the expense allowance components for the policy at issue as x1, y2-5 and z1 defined below.
+Using the level gross premium from Section 3.B.5.d.i, determine the value of the expense allowance components for the policy at issue as x1, y2-5 and z1 defined below.

 x1x1 = a first-year expense equal to the level gross premium at issue